lingnand/VIMonad/README.md

 * to perform any key sequence mentioned below, you need to press the first character with the modMask defined by you, e.g., to trigger `g2w` (move down 2 windows), press `M-g` followed by `2` and `w`.
     * exceptions are keystrokes with a dash inside, e.g., `M1-<tab>`, for which you press the exact key combo
-* `{}` measn the key inside is not needed when the motion is passed as an argument to a command
+* `{}` means the key inside is not needed when the motion is passed as an argument to a command
 * `[]` means the key inside is optional
 * `<num>` can be any number from 2 to 9
 * `<tab>` means any tab label in the current *line*